 Southern Namibia includes several diverse attractions: the Kalahari Desert with the chance to interact with local people, the massive Fish River Canyon, the quirky fishing town of Luderitz and Kolmansklop ghost village…

 Southern Namibia offers diverse attractions.
 Yet it is often overlooked by visitors who don’t have quite enough time to spend in Namibia.
 But if you do have the time, the Kalahari Desert, Fish River Canyon and Luderitz are just some of the unique memories.

 The breathtaking Kalahari Desert is not actually a desert at all.
 But 100 metres of deep red sand has created a vast area of waterless ground.
 Indeed the Kalahari is one of Africa’s last wildlife sanctuaries.
 Many nomadic herds of antelope such as gemsbok, kudu, eland, blue wildebeest and springbok find their home here.
 Predators are also well represented in the Kalahari Desert – especially after the summer rains when the Kalahari has nutritious new grasses.
 This include lion, leopard, cheetah, hyenas and black-backed jackals.
-Two other prominent features of the Kalahari Desert are the vast communal nests of the Sociable weaver birds and, of course, the endearing colonies of meetkats.
+Two other prominent features of the Kalahari Desert are the vast communal nests of the Sociable weaver birds and, of course, the endearing colonies of meerkats.

 Fish River Canyon

 In the far south, the spectacular Fish River Canyon, over 300 million years old, is an awe-inspiring site.
 It’s one of the largest river-formed canyons in the world but with a minute fraction of the tourist hordes which descend on the Grand Canyon.
 Unlike its famous big brother, you will not have to share the experience with millions of others.
 Its remote location means it’s little visited.